 5. Using the Walls

 In tennis, if the ball gets past you, the point is over.
 In padel, the match often begins when the ball gets past you.
-Knowing how to let the ball pass to play it after it bounces off the back glass wall is the foundation of the game.
+Knowing when to let the ball pass to play it after it bounces off the back glass wall is fundamental to the game.
 This “third dimension” transforms padel into a permanent chess game where patience takes precedence over brute force.

 6. Team Composition

 Tennis is historically an individual sport (singles is the premier discipline).
-Padel, however, is exclusively a doubles sport (in competition).
-Playing as a pair requires constant communication, synchronized court coverage, and tactical complicity that is less common in recreational tennis.
+Padel, however, is exclusively a doubles sport (competitively).
+Playing as a pair requires constant communication, synchronized court coverage, and a tactical synergy less common in recreational tennis.

 Modern tennis is based on topspin (lift) to make the ball dip.
-In padel, topspin is the player’s enemy because it makes the ball rise after bouncing off the glass, offering an easy opportunity for the opponent.
-In padel, slice is used almost exclusively to keep the ball low and make it hug the wall.
+In padel, topspin is the player’s enemy because it makes the ball rise after bouncing off the glass, offering an easy opportunity to the opponent.
+In padel, the slice effect is used almost exclusively to keep the ball low and make it crash against the wall.

 | Feature | Detail |